troglobit/inadyn/README.md

 then use `ddns-response = ""`.

-If your DDNS provider does not provide you with a `checkip-server`, you can use other services, like http://ipify.org, which is the default if you do not specify one for your custom provider config:
+If your DDNS provider does not provide you with a `checkip-server`, you can use other services, like http://ifconfig.me/ip, which is the default if you do not specify one for your custom provider config:

-    checkip-server = api.ipify.org
+    checkip-server = ifconfig.me
+    checkip-path   = /ip
+    checkip-ssl    = false

 or even use a script or command: